abhinav-nath/java-multithreading-and-concurrency/notes/daemon-threads.md

-## Daemon Thread
+## Daemon Threads

-> A **Daemon thread** is a low priority thread that runs in background to perform housekeeping tasks such as garbage collection.
+> **Daemon threads** are low priority threads that run in background to perform housekeeping tasks such as garbage collection.
+> They are background threads that do not prevent the application from exiting if the `main` thread terminates.

 #### Properties: